30 Key Farming Tips for Beginners

 28. Consider Technology

-Farming has gone beyond using manual labourers.
+Farming has gone beyond using manual laborer.
 Have you heard of mechanized farming?

 Mechanized farming is the usage of modern farming equipment to boost farming production.